 Best Items to Keep in Private Storage

-The best items to keep in storage are Abyss Gears, Stackable Alchemy/Crafting/Cooking Materials, and Unique Gear awarded from Bosses or exploration.
+The best items to keep in storage are Special Abyss Gear, Alchemy and Crafting Materials, as well as Unique Gear.

 Best Items to Keep On Hand

-As to what we should be keeping on hand, it gets a little confusing.
-Provisions, Small Material Stacks, the Kuku Pot, Abyss Artifacts, and Tools.
-Optionally, we can include materials to craft additional meals if we’re worried about needing to restock and not finding an Abyss Nexus we can use to easily return.
+As to what you should be keeping on hand, it gets a little confusing.
+Provisions, Small Material Stacks, the Kuku Pot, Abyss Artifacts, and Tools are the mainstays.
+Optionally, you can include materials to craft additional meals, at least until unlocking Kuku Coolers.

 We suggest keeping at least 1 of each Common Material: Copper Ore, Iron Ore, Small Bones, Cloth Piece, and Thin Hide.
 These are common drops from enemies, as well as their typical resources, so having just 1 on hand reserves inventory space for an additional 49 of them.
 If you get a full stack of 50, toss ’em in Private Storage.